Sample-wise Adaptive Weighting for Transfer Consistency in Adversarial Distillation: Robust Teacher Failures: Entropy, Variance, Transferability

 \subsection{Characterizing IRTs: Overconfidence and Overfitting}

 We observe two key distinctions between IRTs and ERTs.
 First, IRTs tend to produce lower-entropy outputs than ERTs, particularly on adversarial inputs generated by the student model. \Cref{fig:ent-ert} and \Cref{fig:ent-irt} show the density histograms of teacher-logit entropies evaluated on student-generated PGD-20 adversarial inputs.
 We find that IRTs yield highly confident predictions with significantly lower entropy, while ERTs maintain a broader entropy distribution, suggesting a more calibrated uncertainty.
 Importantly, a high output entropy does not necessarily imply non-robustness of the teacher model.
 Despite exhibiting higher entropy, ERTs can correctly classify adversarial examples crafted on student models.
 This suggests that ERTs maintain a level of uncertainty around adversarial inputs without fully collapsing into overconfident predictions, whereas IRTs often yield overconfident outputs aligned closely with the true label, even under attack.
-Additional analysis of teacher confidence and prediction accuracy on student-crafted adversarial examples is provided in \Cref{app:sec:underconfident_labels}.

 Second, students distilled from IRTs exhibit pronounced robust overfitting, whereas those distilled from ERTs maintain stable generalization.
 This effect is visualized in \Cref{fig:twoT-rob-acc}, where the PGD-20 robust accuracy on the training and test sets for IRTs diverges significantly after the learning rate decay—a characteristic pattern of robust overfitting driven by the disruption of the min–max balance caused by the decay~\citep{wang2023balance}.
 To quantify this, we report robust overfitting (RO) as the gap between the student’s best and last PGD-20 accuracy on the test set in \Cref{tab:main_robustbench_model}; IRT-distilled students exhibit large RO values, while ERT students show minimal overfitting.
 These results demonstrate a clear empirical link between overconfident teacher outputs and robust overfitting in the student.
 While the mechanism behind this link remains unclear, the consistency of these patterns across multiple IRTs suggests a deeper connection.
 In the next section, we formally investigate this connection by analyzing adversarial variance as a potential explanatory factor.